ebercalderon/design_patterns/README.md

 ## Behavioral<a name="behavioral"></a>
 ### Observer
 Observer pattern is used such that if an object is changed, its dependents objects get notified of that change, Thus, there is 1:M Relationship.
-As an example, having a Publisher that publish news to the Subscribers, Whenever any new updates or data added, the Subscribers get notified.
-In this snippet, I am using Java's Observer and Observable classes.

 ![Class Diagram](https://github.com/ebercalderon/design_patterns/blob/main/diagrams/observer.png?raw=true)